Sark to Jersey 2013: Exmouth crews set for rowing challenge

 A pair of fours boats from Exmouth Rowing Club in Devon will provide competition for Channel Islands crews in the Sark to Jersey rowing race.

-Nearly 60 boats are registered for the race from Dixcart Bay to Bonne Nuit on Saturday 22 June.
+for the race from Dixcart Bay to Bonne Nuit on Saturday 22 June.

 Exmouth cox Les Norcliffe said: "We're looking forward to visiting Jersey."

 He continued: "The ladies crew is based on a long-standing and greatly extended squad that has engaged in a wide range of races, including a number of FISA World Championship events in San Remo, Istanbul and Bari.